jeffkaufman/icdiff/README.md

   --no-bold            use non-bold colors; recommended for with solarized --no-headers         don't label the left and right sides with their file
                        names
-  --numlines=NUMLINES  how many lines of context to print; can't be combined
+  -U NUM, --unified=NUM
-                       with --whole-file
+                        how many lines of context to print; can't be combined with --whole-file
   --recursive          recursively compare subdirectories --show-all-spaces    color all non-matching whitespace including that which
                        is not needed for drawing the eye to changes.
 Slow,